common name: house fly

 The house fly has a complete metamorphosis with distinct egg, larval or maggot, pupal and adult stages.
 The house fly overwinters in either the larval or pupal stage under manure piles or in other protected locations.
 Warm summer conditions are generally optimum for the development of the house fly, and it can complete its life cycle in as little as seven to ten days.
 However, under suboptimal conditions the life cycle may require up to two months.
 As many as 10 to 12 generations may occur annually in temperate regions, while more than 20 generations may occur in subtropical and tropical regions.

 Figure 2.
 Life cycle of the house fly, Musca domestica Linnaeus.
-Clockwise from upper left: eggs, larva, pupa, adult.
+Clockwise from left: eggs, larva, pupa, adult.
 Photograph by Jim Kalisch, University of Nebraska-Lincoln.

 Egg: The white egg, about 1.2 mm in length, is laid singly but eggs are piled in small groups.
 Each female fly can lay up to 500 eggs in several batches of 75 to 150 eggs over a three to four day period.
 The number of eggs produced is a function of female size which, itself, is principally a result of larval nutrition.
 Maximum egg production occurs at intermediate temperatures, 25 to 30°C. Often, several flies will deposit their eggs in close proximity, leading to large masses of larvae and pupae.
 Eggs must remain moist or they will not hatch.